PCOS is now PMOS – a more accurate name for a complex condition

 It is well recognised that physical activity can reap huge emotional benefits through the release of ‘feel-good’ hormones called endorphins.
 These hormones can act as both a pain reliever and happiness booster.
 Australian guidelines recommend at least 30 minutes of moderate-intensity physical activity, such as walking or dancing, on most days of the week.
 If possible, some vigorous exercise, like cycling or running, should be performed at least once a week.
 Research into the effects of exercise on fertility has found that moderate exercise decreases the risk of miscarriage and increases the chances of conceiving in women undergoing assisted reproductive technology.Vigorous exercise has also been shown to reduce the risk of ovulation problems.Regular exercise can also lead to weight loss, which can help improve fertility if you are carrying extra weight.8

 In conclusion, while further research is clearly needed in this area, using mind-body techniques throughout your fertility journey can certainly contribute to your physical and mental wellbeing as you strive to become pregnant.
 Here at Newlife IVF, we aim to provide individuals and couples with a genuinely supportive experience as they undergo fertility treatment.
 Our class-leading IVF counsellors are also available to meet with patients 1:1 and/or in organised group sessions over the course of their treatment journey.
-To make an appointment with one of our fertility specialists or to get a second opinion, call Newlife IVF on (03) 8080 8933.
+To make an appointment with one of our specialists for fertility treatment in Melbourne, call Newlife IVF on (03) 8080 8933.
 Alternatively, you can book online via our appointments page.

 References